codeasashu/ytdl-streamer/README.md

 This will automatically pick best result from youtube api for the search term and will start playing the mp3 for you.

+### Sidenote
+This program requires `ffmpeg`.
+Please install one before using this script.
+For Ubuntu 12.04 or 14.04 users, use [this bash script](https://gist.github.com/xdamman/e4f713c8cd1a389a5917)